lksshw/SRNet/README.md

 UPDATE [29th June]

 Final Srnet code pushed.
+Model training is extremely stable.
+(README will elaborate on this).
-Training is even more stable.
-Another addition is that this repo sets up the entire dataset for you and helps you train by running just two scripts.
+This repository sets up the entire dataset and all dependencies, enabling you to start training by running just two scripts.
 Instructions of usage to follow in README.

 TO DO: